A tunable population timer in multicellular consortia: Results

-Within the convergence region, the equilibrium concentration of bbit obeys the following lemma: \begin{lemma}[Isolines Lemma] All points along any straight line that radiates from the top $\rho$ vertex of the wire space triangle and hits its $\overline{\sigma \varepsilon}$ bottom side reach the same $B_{eq}$ value. \end{lemma}

-\begin{proof} We begin by noting that the expression (\ref{eq:Beq}) of the bbit concentration at equilibrium can be rewritten as $B_{eq}=\frac{K_E K_S }{D_m \sigma/\varepsilon - K_E}$.
+Within the convergence region, all points along any straight line radiating from the top $\rho$ vertex of the wire space triangle and hitting its $\overline{\sigma \varepsilon}$ bottom side, reach the same $B_{eq}$ value.
+This can be shown by noting that the expression (\ref{eq:Beq}) of the bbit concentration at equilibrium can be rewritten as $B_{eq}=\frac{K_E K_S }{D_m \sigma/\varepsilon - K_E}$.
 Thus, $B_{eq}$ depends on the consortium composition only via the ratio $\sigma/\varepsilon$.
 In turn, geometric similarity shows in a straightforward manner that the ratio $\sigma/\varepsilon$ is constant for all points belonging to any straight line radiating from the $\rho$ vertex of the triangle.
 To see this, consider two points along one of these radiating lines, characterized respectively by strain abundance fractions (relative frequencies) $(\sigma_1,\varepsilon_1)$ and $(\sigma_2,\varepsilon_2)$, as shown in Fig.~\ref{fig:2}B. Let $h_1$ and $h_2$ be distances between these two points and the $\rho$ vertex.
 The similarity between the two triangles delimited by the $\varepsilon$-$h$ sides in one case, and by the $\sigma$-$h$ sides in the other, leads to:

-Thus $B_{eq, 1}=B_{eq, 2}$, which proves the lemma.
-The green lines and dots in the left and center panels of Fig.~\ref{fig:2}C depict some isolines and the behavior of $B(t)$ along them. \end{proof}
+The green lines and dots in the left and center panels of Fig.~\ref{fig:2}C depict some isolines and the behavior of $B(t)$ along them.

 Within the divergence region, each culture-point can be characterized by the asymptotic rate $\hat{v}$ at which $B(t)$ grows in time.
 Considering that $B(t)$ has grown well past $K_S$, the degradation term in Eq.~(\ref{eq:Bdyn}) becomes linear, leading to